karalarbaris/Project-3-Social-Media/README.md

 # Project-3-Social-Media

+UIBarButtonItem, UIActivityViewController, URL
- Let users share to Facebook and Twitter by modifying project 1
+Let users share to Facebook and Twitter by modifying project 1.